samjaninf/OFN-User-Guide---Master/enterprise-to-enterprise-permissions-e2es.md

 * If the user who owns the producers also owns the buying group, P-OC will automatically be granted to the buying group.
 * If the producers and buying group are owned by different users, the producer owner will need to manually grant P-OC to the buying group, allowing them to distribute their products.

-# E2Es from a producer’s perspective
+# E2Es from a producers perspective

 When a producer wants to start selling their products through other enterprises \(hubs or buying groups\) the must establish the appropriate E2E permissions.
 There are different levels of permission that a producer can grant, depending on how much power they want to give the hub to manage their products and profile \(see top of page\).